TripleLK/triad-docker-base/.project_management/ai_prompts/ai_json_to_lab_equipment_api.md

 Output ONLY JSON.
 Do not put it in a code block or provide any fluff before or after.

 Transform the provided input data into this SEO-optimized API format, using ALL available information to create the most search-engine-friendly and comprehensive equipment listing possible while strictly adhering to the specified processing mode.
+Ensure complete image processing when in Overall Details mode.